What is the best time to visit Europe?

 - Jerez Horse Fair – Spain

 With the start of summer, Europe becomes a warm place indeed.
 In Spain, which is very popular with visitors, the temperature is often between 71 (21°C) and 80°F (26°C).
-In the north, the temperature is unlikely to be quite this warm but you can expect pleasant,and largely rain-free days.
+In the north, the temperature is unlikely to be quite this warm but you can expect pleasant and rain-free days.

 - Bordeaux Wine Festival